I took my first writing class in the Spring of 2022 and have been smitten ever since.

 A little background…

 I stepped away from Hospice/Hospital Chaplaincy work after the death of my father and when COVID was in its second year.
 I never dreamed I would not go back to chaplaincy work, but unexpectedly, it stopped calling to me.
-Sitting at the bedside of a dying woman in Pittsburgh, about to begin Hospice work again, I heard the words “Your work is no longer with the dying.”
+Sitting at the bedside of a dying woman in Pittsburgh, PA about to begin Hospice work again, I heard the words “Your work is no longer with the dying.”
 I knew it was truth - a truth that was hard to accept.
 Who am I if I am not a chaplain anymore?
 Similar to the depression I catapulted into after leaving my marriage in 2015, I again felt that despair of being unmoored and groundless.
-In both instances, I turned to therapy, friends, yoga, dance and writing.
+In both instances, I turned to therapy, friends, yoga, dance, and writing.
 All of these things have buoyed me, saved my sanity, and moved me forward on my path.

 You follow me everywhere.
 Funny how I think I can outrun you.